sunnytran/thpark/README.md

 };
 ```
 7. To run, in the directory where the server.js file is, enter the command "nodemon server.js" in the command prompt
 This command will run the project in development mode.
 Pages load slowly while in development mode.
+Wait for the command prompt to say "Server is ready on port: 3000"
 8. Visit http://localhost:3000 to see the project